bufbuild/protobuf-es/MANUAL.md

 +   out: src/gen
 ```

-If you run `npx buf generate` again, you will see a new file with the contents `// hello word`:
+If you run `npx buf generate` again, you will see a new file with the contents `// hello world`:

 ```diff
 .